Snapper (video game)

-Snapper is a clone of the Namco arcade game Pac-Man programmed by Jonathan Griffiths for the BBC Micro and released as one of the launch titles for Acornsoft in 1982.
-It was also one of Acornsoft's launch titles for the Acorn Electron in 1983.
+Snapper is a maze game published by Acornsoft.
+The game is a video game clone of Namco's arcade game Pac-Man (1980).
+Two versions of Snapper were initially made, with the BBC Micro version made by Jonathan Griffiths, and one written by Hugo Tyson for the Acorn Atom.

-Snapper started the BBC Micro tradition of controlling arcade games using the Z, X, : and / keys for horizontal and vertical motion, since on most BBC models the arrow keys were not conveniently placed for gaming.
+The BBC Micro version was developed by Griffiths after the team agreed upon developing home computer versions of their favourite arcade games.
+After the BBC Micro version was released, it was re-released with different graphics to have the characters appear different than those in the original Pac-Man game.

 Gameplay

-As in Pac-Man, bonus items such as fruit sometimes appear in the centre of the screen.
+As in Pac-Man, bonus items such as fruit sometimes appear in the center of the screen.
 The highest-scoring bonus item is an acorn, a reference to the publishers.
 When Snapper is killed, it shrinks and turns into small lines pointing in all directions.

-The main difference in gameplay between Pac-Man and Snapper is the behaviour of the ghosts (or monsters).
+The main difference in gameplay between Pac-Man and Snapper is the behavior of the ghosts (or monsters).
 In Pac-Man, each ghost has its own personality and follows set patterns for each level.
 The red ghost also travels at double speed after a certain number of dots are eaten.
 In Snapper, the monsters begin each level by patrolling their corners a set number of times before breaking from their route to chase the Snapper.
 The time before breaking the route is reduced for each level until on later levels, the monsters chase Snapper almost immediately.
 The only real difference between the monsters is the corner they patrol and how soon they break from their route (e.g. the red ghost is always the first).
 Also, in Pac-Man, the main character slows when eating dots (so ghosts can catch up to him) but this does not happen in Snapper.
 These changes lead to a game which is much easier in the early levels but gets progressively more difficult so games tend to last longer.